 What in the...

 Blue blazes all day!
-Here's the complete route on Strava: https://www.strava.com/routes/16495162 (sorry, I think the vertical gain is very understated)
+Here's the complete route on Strava: Blue 2 Blue Course

-Here's the interactive Blue-Blazed Hiking Trails map from CFPA: https://www.ctwoodlands.org/blue-blazed-hiking-trails/blue-blazed-hiking-trails-interactive-map
+Here's the interactive Blue-Blazed Hiking Trails map from CFPA: CFPA Interactive Map

-There will be aid stations at mile 5 (Regicides and yellow trail intersection- this will be water only), mile 8 (Brooks Rd), mile 11 (Downs Rd at the Y Camp; water only) and the turnaround in Cheshire at mile 16 (Cornwall Ave), so aid will happen at miles 5, 8, 11, 16, 21, 24 and 27 before finishing back at West Rock Playground at mile 32.
-I'll have stuff like Tailwind, pretzels, potato chips, Swedish fish, ginger chews, Paydays and Coke.
+There will be aid stations at mile 4.8 (Regicides and yellow trail intersection- this will be water only), mile 8.1 (Brooks Rd), mile 11.3 (Downs Rd at the Y Camp) and the turnaround in Prospect at mile 16.4 (Cornwall Ave), so aid will happen at miles 4.8, 8.1, 11.1, 16.4, 21.3, 24.6 and 27.9 before finishing back at West Rock Playground at mile 32.8.
+The standard stuff will be available like Skratch, pretzels, potato chips, Swedish fish, ginger chews, PB&Js, M&Ms, salty potatoes, Oreos, Sour Patch Kids, quesadillas, water, Sprite and Coke.

 Designed to be tough...

-I'll also be enforcing *strict* cutoffs at various aid stations along the way- you must get to mile 16 by 2 pm, and mile 24 by 5 pm.
-The sun sets on May 11th at 7:59- civil twilight is 8:30 pm.
-I'll be packed up and gone by 8:15.
-Basically, you have to maintain a 22:30 per mile pace, or roughly 2.73 mph.
-C'mon- you can hike this whole thing if you want.
+There's a *strict* 10-hour cutoff and some of you will need all of that, this runs more like a 50-miler.
+Please take note: this run is different than last year- there will be NO PACERS and NO CREWS.
+It needs to be a "challenge".
+I'll also be enforcing *strict* cutoffs at various aid stations along the way- you must get to the turnaround at mile 16.4 by 1 pm, the Route 42 road crossing (mile 19.5) by 2 pm, mile 21.3 by 2:30 pm, and mile 24.7 by 3:30 pm.
+Basically, you have to maintain a 18:18 per mile pace, or roughly 3.3 mph.
+C'mon- you can "almost" hike this whole thing if you want.

-You'll also get one drop bag I'll shuttle out to Cheshire.
-When race directors are like "must be smaller than the size of a shoebox" I have to agree here.
-I have a tiny-ass 2009 Hyundai Elantra.
-Although I only expect maybe 10-12 of you crazies to come out to try the full distance, do not bring a duffle bag with your 100-mile race kit for me to schlepp out to Cheshire, please.
+You'll also get one drop bag I'll shuttle out to the turnaround (mile 16.4).
+When race directors are like "must be smaller than the size of a shoebox" I have to agree here, do not bring a duffle bag with your 100-mile race kit for me to schlepp out to Prospect, please.